An identity crisis happens when the reality you are seeing doesn’t fit with the way you think things should be.

 I remember sharply the day when Leeanne and I both picked up our new glasses.

-Both of us needed what the Optometrist called “progressive” lenses, which are glasses that help both with distance and reading.
+Neither of us had worn glasses before, yet both of us needed what the Optometrist called “progressive” lenses, which are glasses that help both with distance and reading.

-I’ve been reminded over and over again this week just how much my experience of the world changes depending on my point of view.
+Putting on new glasses is a reminder of just how much my experience of the world changes depending on my point of view.
 So much of how I experience the world is affected by the simple act of looking through progressive lenses.

 Since I started this blog I’ve been sharing my wrestle with what it actually means to have faith.
 I know that faith and belief are often used interchangeably, but I don’t think its that simple.

 Belief is often unconscious.
 Before I had the glasses, I believed the world I was seeing was the world as it was.
 When the optometrist asked me to read the bottom line on the eye chart, I confidently rattled off the sequence of letters as I saw them.
 When he put lenses in front of my eyes I discovered the P was actually an F and the O was a C. I was confident, but I was wrong.
 My belief in what was real was shaped by how I saw it, and I had no clue there was anything wrong with how I was seeing things.